-I was pretty stoked to try Voodoo Donuts as it’s a place many friends recommended we visit when the heard we were traveling there.
+I was pretty stoked to try Voodoo Donuts as it’s a place many friends recommended we visit when they heard we were visiting Portland.
 But, our Seattle native traveling partner insisted that Blue Star was the best donut in Portland.

 This historic mansion offers so much to visitors.
 Free access to the grounds allows you a breathtaking overlook of downtown Portland.
 Even with mist and low clouds, we still were blown away by the far away views from the mansion’s front yard.

 For $11 each (my five year old was free), we had a self guided tour of the mansion.
 It is filled with history of the city- damaging storms, immigrants, fires, floods, and rebuilding issues.
 I also loved seeing how the wealthy lived in the early 1900’s (husband and wife had separate bedrooms, closets and entire bathrooms).
 The hand carved, built in storage/furniture throughout the home is phenomenal.

 If we’d had a longer time, I would have loved to hike some of the trails on property.

 Y’all, this southern gal loves a high filutin brunch.
 This place delivered x10.
 We sat at community table which was a bit awkward at first but everyone was really nice.
 To be honest, the menu was a bit mature for JB to be in tow, but we made do.
 I highly recommend the salmon platter, potatoes bravas, and radicchio salad.